Phoenix Sexual Assault Attorneys

 All factors considered, a person convicted of sexual assault in Arizona may serve anywhere between 5.25 years and 28 years in prison.
 If the person knowingly inflicted physical harm, or if the victim is under the age of 12, the defendant could be subject to life in prison.

 Furthermore, sex offender registration is mandatory for those convicted of sexually violent crimes in Arizona.
-Being publicly registered as a sex offender can negatively impact a person’s everyday life with respect to employment, housing, relationships, and more.
+Being publicly registered as a sex offender can negatively impact a person’s everyday life concerning employment, housing, relationships, and more.

-It is important to note that Arizona has very detailed sand enhanced sentencing structures for those who have been convicted of illegal sexual conduct multiple times.
-Also, if the sex crimes were against children, if they were considered dangerous, or if the sexual acts involved date-rape drugs, these will also enhance the penalties.
+It is important to note that Arizona has very detailed and enhanced sentence structures for those who have been convicted of illegal sexual conduct multiple times.
+Also, if the sex crimes were against children, if they were considered dangerous, or if the sexual acts involved date-rape drugs, these factors would enhance the penalties.

 phoenix sex crimes defense lawyer belen

-In order to establish the best defense for a sexual assault case, after ruling out things like illegal search and seizures or a statute of limitations violation, the Belén Law Firm will explore both technical defenses as well as holistic defenses that show the lack of credibility for the prosecution.
+To establish the best defense for a sexual assault case, after ruling out things like illegal search and seizures or a statute of limitations violation, the Belén Law Firm, PLLC, will explore both technical defenses as well as holistic defenses that show the lack of credibility for the prosecution.

 Not All Elements of Sexual Assault are Proven